madebybob/wp-to-statamic/README.md

 7. How can we manage multilingual sites?
 8. How can we test our websites / Statamic parts?

+## Motivation

+What are the motivation from a developers' perspective to move from Wordpress to another solution?

+1. Get **more control** over our codebase
+2. Make it **easier** for developers **to extend and build new features** (instead of ducttaping with actions and filters)
+3. **Gain trust** by testing the specific features we build
+4. **Improve performance** of the website/webshop to provide better experience and get SEO results

 ## File structure
 In this readme you'll find and overview of this repo.
 Each chapter handles one of the questions above.
 Those are separate markdown files.